The Land of Cockaigne (Bruegel): Interpretation

 The arrangement of the clerk, peasant, and soldier underneath the tree suggests the men as the spokes of a wheel, where the tree is the hub.
 The roasted fowl lies in the place where a fourth spoke could be.

-Ross Frank has argued that the painting is a political satire directed at the participants in the first stages of the Dutch Revolt (1568–1648), where the roasted fowl represents the humiliation and failure of the nobleman (who would otherwise form the fourth spoke of the wheel) in his leadership of the Netherlands, and the overall scene depicts the complacency of the Netherlandish people, too content with their abundance to take the risks that would bring about significant religious and political change.
+Ross Frank has argued that the painting is a political satire directed at the participants in the first stages of the Dutch Revolt (1568–1648), where the roasted fowl represents the humiliation and failure of the Nobility (who would otherwise form the fourth spoke of the wheel) in their leadership of the Netherlands, and the overall scene depicts the complacency of the Netherlandish people, too content with their abundance to take the risks that would bring about significant religious and political change.

 The painting has also been cited as illustrating the Freudian oral stage of psychosexual development, showing a paradise of oral pleasure.
 It is used to demonstrate how human beings achieve oral pleasure and stimulation from eating and simply having things in the mouth.